Arksine/Easycam/README.md

 Easycam - Easycap viewer for android
 =======

 Easycam was created as an alternative to Carcam, an app used for displaying a backup camera in automotive installs.
 Easycam was built and tested on a Nexus 7 (2012) running Autodroid 1.2.
 Much of Easycam is based on the excellent android-webcam library developed by the OpenXC project.
 I'd like to thank OpenXC and Ford Motor Company for releasing such a great piece of open software.
-Easycam uses Google's libyuv for color conversion.

 Supported Devices
 ========